paht2005/CS221.Q12-Vietnamese-Named-Entity-Recognition/README.md

 │   └── test.txt                   # Test data (VLSP 2016 format)
 │
 ├── figs/
-│   └── *.png                      # Figures used in report and slides │
+│   ├── *.jpg                      # Figures used in report and slides │   └── *.png                      # Figures used in report and slides │
 ├── models/